 Why is the Mentoring Program limited to certain salary grades for Mentors and/or Mentees?

 Our goal is to create a Mentoring Program crafted to match experienced School of Medicine staff leaders with those most likely to benefit from their knowledge and expertise while being as inclusive as possible.
-Given our need to manage numbers, we defined eligibility accordingly.
-We will make adjustments as needed in future years if we find participation criteria too limiting.

 If you have a question that is not listed, please contact any committee member and we will get the answer for you!